XHSBT-FM

 XHSBT-FM is a radio station on 99.5 FM in San Buenaventura, Chihuahua, Mexico.
-It is owned by Grupo BM Radio and known as La Que Buena de San Buena.
+It is owned by Grupo JB Multimedia and known as La Que Buena de San Buena with a Regional Mexican format.

 History

 XHSBT received its concession on October 28, 1994.
 It was initially owned by Ernesto Agustín Salayandia García.
+It later was owned by Israel Beltrán Montes.

 The station briefly broadcast a Christian format known as La Voz from 2021 to 2022.